Unbistrackted/nekobako-opening-mod/README.md

 ## Special thanks to:

-https://github.com/DCNick3 for the tools he created, the time explaining how the basics works, and all sorts of things that would not have made this possible without his help ( I can't really express how grateful I am, never thought I could pull this off)
+https://github.com/DCNick3 for the tools he created, the time explaining how the basics works, and all sorts of things that would not have made this possible without his help.

+( I can't really express how grateful I am, never thought I could pull this off)